-The Boeing 777-300ER or B77W is currently AA’s largest wide-body plane and AA owns 27 of these planes.
-While AA’s B77W has one of the best longhaul Business Class products in the world (and is your best airline and business choice for a transatlantic trip), I was less impressed by their First Class product.
+The Boeing 777-300ER or B77W is currently AA’s largest wide-body plane, and AA owns 27 of these planes.
+While AA’s B77W has one of the best long-haul Business Class products in the world (and is your best airline and business choice for a transatlantic trip), I was less impressed by their First Class product.
 The difference between First Class and AA’s excellent Business Class is only very marginal.
 In fact, I would argue that it is not worth spending the money or the miles to upgrade from Business to First.
 Yes, the suite has more space, the seat can be turned into an office desk, there is turndown service (with a duvet and an extra pillow), and you get an extra course (soup) with your meal.
 But I really could not find any other differences.

-At New York’s John F. Kennedy International Airport, AA offers their AA flagship lounge which I have already reviewed.
-From the lounge, it was only a 5 minute walk to the gate where the B77W plane was ready for boarding.
+At New York’s John F. Kennedy International Airport, AA offers their AA flagship lounge, which I have already reviewed.
+From the lounge, it was only a 5-minute walk to the gate where the B77W plane was ready for boarding.

 First Class Cabin on American Airlines

 AA’s B77W has 8 seats in First Class, 52 in Business Class, 30 seats in Main Cabin Extra (that is how AA designates its premium Economy Class), and 220 seats in Economy Class.
 A flight attendant who guided me to the First Class cabin, which is located in the nose of the B77W, behind the cockpit.
-With just 8 seats, the First Class cabin feels airy, spacious and private.
+With just 8 seats, the First Class cabin feels airy, spacious, and private.
 Seats are placed in two rows in a 1-2-1 layout, all have direct aisle access.
-The best seats in the cabin are the 4 First Class seats on the sides which are ideal for solo travellers with a generous 3 windows per seat, while the 4 seats in the middle are perfect for those traveling with a companion.
-If you are a solo traveler and you end up in one the middle seats, there’s no problem as you can rise a divider for added privacy.
-I suggest to avoid the window seats in row 1 (1A and 1J), since the proximity to the galley may be bothersome, especially during a night flight.
+The best seats in the cabin are the 4 First Class seats on the sides, which are ideal for solo travelers with a generous 3 windows per seat, while the 4 seats in the middle are perfect for those traveling with a companion.
+If you are a solo traveler and you end up in one of the middle seats, there’s no problem as you can raise a divider for added privacy.
+I suggest avoiding the window seats in row 1 (1A and 1J) since the proximity to the galley may be bothersome, especially during a night flight.

 The First Class Seat

-The seat has several storage locations for your personal items; a bottle holder next to the seat, a shoe storage in a cabinet next to the ottoman, a coat hook on the panel in front of you and a small storage compartment at the back of the working table that has a mirror and contains a bottle of water and American’s noise-canceling Bose headphones.
+The seat has several storage locations for your personal items; a bottle holder next to the seat, a shoe storage in a cabinet next to the ottoman, a coat hook on the panel in front of you, and a small storage compartment at the back of the working table that has a mirror and contains a bottle of water and American’s noise-canceling Bose headphones.
 The latter cabinet also contains the power port (universal AC power outlet and USB port).
 The seat features a very large tray table in addition to the work surface so you can keep working while eating, which – given the extended meal service – is a productive and nice touch.
 There’s also a tray next to the working table with convenient USB charging.

 As mentioned above, the seat can be reclined 180°, forming – together with the large ottoman – a comfortable bed.
 A duvet is provided, which increases the sleeping comfort.
-The ottoman also has a separate seat belt, so it can serve as an extra seat in case you want to have dinner with a companion.
+The ottoman also has a separate seat belt, so it can serve as an extra seat should you want to have dinner with a companion.

 A 17-inch touchscreen monitor is located in front of the seat, above the ottoman.
 It can be released by pressing a button located under the working table.
 The inflight entertainment itself can be controlled using the touchscreen or a dedicated control unit.
-The Panasonic inflight entertainment itself features an impressive catalogue of 120 movies, 150 TV shows, and more than 350 audio selections.
+The Panasonic inflight entertainment itself features an impressive catalog of 120 movies, 150 TV shows, and more than 350 audio selections.

 Is AA First Class much better than AA B77W Business Class?

-Review by my friends at Luxury Travel Expert
+Review by our friends at Luxury Travel Expert